 “Close them!
 Both of them!”

-I finally gave in, and my darkness made room to bouncing thoughts that were poking the unknown.
+I finally gave in, and my darkness made room for bouncing thoughts that were poking the unknown.
 “Why is it taking so long?
 How would it feel?
 Should I be scared?
 Would others be envious?
 Happy?
 Would I truly be as happy as I hoped I would?”

 Then a soft touch cut short my thoughts’ racket — smooth bliss.